To The Friends Who Bailed During My Divorce

 You see, I know I made a decision; one you do not agree with.
 I know I hurt people for a sake that you may never choose to understand.
 I know some of you will read this and say, “I’m not the one who left her!
 She left all of us!”
 Well, I guess that could be true, depending on how you choose to see it.

 If you remember me, you remember I’m a good person.
 If you once loved me, you know I have a warm heart.
 If you cared for me, there was probably a time I helped you through something (without judgment).
 If you laughed with me, you probably liked my sense of humor.
 If you cried with me, we probably had a bond.
-If we had heart-to-hearts, we were probably vulnerable with one another.
+If we had heart-to-heart talks, we were probably vulnerable with one another.

 But now you don’t know me anymore.
 And you’re angry.
 You’re angry that I changed.
 That I hurt people.
 Maybe I hurt you, indirectly and unintentionally.
 Maybe you’ve labeled me selfish, a user, a bitch, a villain — spoken bad about me to people by whispering in their ear, who in turn whisper in mine.
 I know who you are, and I know what you say.